 Brookline - This affluent Massachusetts college town is completely surrounded by Boston, yet has a suburban feel similar to Newton and one of the best school systems in the state.
 Brookline is the home of Boston University and Fischer College.
 It also has a very substantial Jewish population, estimated at 35%.
 On any given Saturday, you will see Jewish families out together enjoying the town.
 It has several distinct villages, which have a semi-urban feel to them: Washington Square has several very fine restaurants and is decidedly suburban in feel, with a well established population of long term residents living amongst grad students and a fair number of Russian immigrants.
 Coolidge Corner is the quintessential college square, busy and bustling with BU students, intellectuals, and affluent immigrants.
 Brookline Village is a bit more South End, with a mix of families and young professionals.
 Yet each neighborhood is within a mile walk from the next.
 South Brookline on the other hand, running south of Boylston St (Route 9) is down right wealthy suburb, with massively expensive homes on some of the choicest real estate in the Commonwealth.
 The birthplace of President John Fitzgerald Kenndy, Brookline is the home to New England Patriots owner Bob Kraft, several major professional athletes and many very wealthy Bostonians.
 It is also home to the oldest Country Club in the nation and is within a stone's throw of some of the finest hospitals in the world including the Dana-Farber Cancer Institute, the Joselin Center for Diabetes and the Beth-Israel Deaconess Mecial Center.
 RESTAURANT TIPS: The Regal Beagle, Washington Square Tavern, The Fireplace, The Public House, The Abbey, Super Fusion II (a hole in the wall with incredible sushi).
 RELIGION NOTE: Notably Jewish, and some very observant, but many others represented.
 AIRPORT: 15 min/20 min.

 Cambridge - Who hasn't heard of Cambridge?
 From Harvard University and MIT, to the Cambridgeside Galleria, to Harvard Square to Grendels Den, Cambridge is a happening place.
 Across the river from Boston and with a waterfront which is actually more impressive and more accessible than Boston's, Cambridge has a big city urban feel that is more diverse and eclectic than Boston proper, as well as more livable for all but the true Back Bay urban dweller.
 Cambridge has experienced many resurgences in several neighborhoods, the most notable of course if Central Square.
 It is very modern, yet with an earthy Bohemian side especially in the area between Harvard and Central Squares.
 Cambridge has several top notch private schools such as Shady Hill and Buckingham Brown and Nichols and many families live in Cambridge in spite of it having problems typical of any big city.
 Cambridge has its own subway line, the Red Line, which runs from its outskirts at Alewife, through the big squares and then finally into Boston itself.
 Cambridge is full of art museums, unique restaurants, big and small box stores, and residents from all over the world.
 Its proximity to Universities, mean Cambridge has a fair number of foreigners, who are visiting professors, giving it a very intellectual feel.
 The truth is that if you like city, Cambridge has something for everyone.
 However, what it does NOT have, is the big skyscraper feel of Boston and the fashionable feel of Newbury Street shopping.
 Cambridge is Birkenstock and dreadlocks rather than high heels, and the only tuxes you will see are probably worn at Harvard functions.
-RESTAURANT TIPS: Tons of great places.
+Beware that Cambridge roads are in very bad condition and so driving should be limited to the outer parts of Cambridge.
+If you are visiting the city, leave the car and walk or take the T. RESTAURANT TIPS: Tons of great places.
 Salts, Henrietta's Table, Bambara, Rialto, East Coast Grille and many many more.
 AIRPORT: 15 min / 20 min.

 Chestnut Hill - What exactly is Chestnut Hill?
 Chestnut Hill is an affluent unincorporated suburban village.
 While Chestnut Hill has its own zip code, it lies within the borders of three different municipalities: Boston, Newton and Brookline.
 Children living in Chestnut Hill attend school in one of these cities (or towns) therefore.
 Chestnut Hill is best known for the Chestnut Hill Mall and the Atrium Mall across the street.
 Both overlook the busy Route 9 corridor.
 Chestnut Hill is also the home of Boston College.
 There are several fine restaurant outposts in Chestnut Hill including the MET BAR, The Capital Grille and Aquitaine.
 Each of these has an original restaurant location elsewhere, yet all three (and many more) Chestnut Hill restaurants are always busy and active, especially among affluent locals and divorcees.
 AIRPORT: 20 min / 30 min Mark Snyder